TokyoVrPlayground/iEleChords/iEleChordsDocument.md

 (10) Switch to this page.

-(11) Switch to the selecting Registration Memory buttons page.
+(11) Switch to the Registration Memory buttons page.

 (12) Switch to the settings page.

-## How to connect to the Electone.
+## How to connect to the Electone

 - Your iPhone could connecting to the Electone via USB and USB connector.
 - Use the [USB TO DEVICE] terminal installed on the Electone.
+- Goto Settings page in this app.
+Choice the Electone from 'MIDI IN Device' and 'MIDI OUT Device'.

-## The Registration Memory buttons page.
+## Registration Memory buttons page

 <img src="images/0010.png"/>

+・Press the button on this page to swith the Registration Memory on the Electone.

+・If you press the registration memory button on the  Electone, it will be reflected in the registration memory button on this page.

-## The Settings page.
+## Settings page

 <img src="images/0020.png"/>

+## Operation buttons

+(1) Enable the midi input (from the Electone).

+(2) Enable the midi output (to the Elctone).

+(3) Enable the internal soft synth.

+(4) Select the midi input device.
+(Select the Electone device.)

+(5) Select the midi output device.(Select the Electone device.)

+(6) Refresh the midi input and output device list.

+(7) Reset the midi device.

+(8) Switch the midi output to the upper keyboard channel.

+(9) Switch the midi output to the lower keyboard channel.

+(10) Enable the midi output to the pedal keyboard channel for the root note.

+(11) Set the midi velocity for the midi output channel.

+(12) Choice the instrument for the internal soft synth.